kmach1/INST326-Final-Project/README.md

 **Usage**
 - Command-Line
 The program is run from the command line.
-It processes an input file containing apartment data, applies filters specified by the user, and saves the cleaned data to a CSV file.
+It processes an input file containing apartment data (given), applies filters specified by the user, and saves the cleaned data to a CSV file.

 (Example Command)
-"""python housing.py --input_file apartments.csv --budget 1200 --room_count 2 --square_footage 1000 --proximity 2.0"""
+"""python housing.py --budget 1200 --room_count 2 --square_footage 1000 --proximity 2.0"""

 Arguments
 --budget: Maximum monthly rent per person (e.g., --budget 1200).